vin-huynh/lofigen/README.md

 # LOFIGEN

-Lofigen is a Lofi Hip-Hop Beats generator made by Vincent Huynh.
+Lofigen is a [Lofi Hip-Hop](https://en.wikipedia.org/wiki/Lo-fi_hip_hop) generator made by Vincent Huynh.

 Please give it a listen!